deepak-7777/Calculator/README.md

 # 📂 Android Calculator App

 This repository contains a **fully functional calculator application** built using Java and XML in Android Studio.
-The app is designed to replicate the features and functionality of a real calculator.
+The app is designed to replicate the features and functionality of a calculator.

 ---